psychtlc/my_user_manual/README.md

 - I fell down an abandoned well as a child.
 - I was a vegetarian for 10 years and am still a huge animal rights advocate.
-- I'm published in The North American Journal oof Psychology and the Journal of Developmental Psychobiology.
+- I'm published in The North American Journal of Psychology and the Journal of Developmental Psychobiology.
 - None of my grandparents made it past the 4th grade.
 I was the first in my family to attend college.
 - I have not yet been able to kick the habit of putting 2 spaces after a period.
 I'm working on it.
 Really.